randyfranzmeier/Task_Manager_App/README.md

 # Setup
 ## Navigate to the backend folder > src > server > server.js
-run node server.js in the terminal to start the backend.
+Run node server.js in the terminal to start the backend.
 Note this will also attempt to connect to MongoDB.

 ## Navigate to the frontend folder > taskApp
-run npm start in the terminal to start the frontend
+Run npm start in the terminal to start the frontend